MBPI-Francis/RM-Consumption-Management-System/ReadMe2 (UPDATED).txt

 3. Note: Closing the terminal will stop the API server, which will impact the entire program.
 The program might not function properly or run at all.

+UPDATES - The "Runnable Warehouse Program EXE" folder
+1. The "Runnable Warehouse Program EXE" folder only works on computers within the Masterbatch network.
+It will not function on computers outside the network because the executable file is specifically configured to run only on Masterbatch computers.

+2. To run the program you can go to this path: "frontend/main.py" Run the main.py that is located inside the frontend folder

 ===========================================================================================================================================================

 There are two backend folders.
 These backend folders are where the APIs are located.
 1. backend - This is the latest version of the API.
 Bugs are fixed